Alin Stoica: Club career

 Stoica joined the Steaua București youth team at the age of six and made his professional debut for Steaua in 1995 at the age of 16.
-He spent one season at the Romanian champions before moving to the most successful club in Belgium R.S.C.
-Anderlecht for a transfer fee of €1.2 million in 1996.
+He spent one season at the Romanian champions before moving to the most successful club in Belgium Anderlecht for a transfer fee of €1.2 million in 1996.

 He quickly became a fan favorite, being nicknamed "Le Petit Prince du Parc Astrid", and helped the Club to win five titles from 1999 to 2001.

 In the 2000–01 season he scored four goals, against Real Madrid, Lazio, Leeds United and Dynamo Kyiv, becoming the only Romanian player to achieve this feat in one Champions League season.
 With 44 games and 13 goals in the 2000–01 season he won the Young Football of the Year award.

-In his last year of contract, after he was on the transfer list of several big European Clubs, his negotiations with chairman Roger Vanden Stock for a new contract with a huge salary raise did not conclude and Stoica left Anderlecht to sign with league rivals Club Brugge KV, just before the beginning of the 2002–03 campaign.
+In his last year of contract, after he was on the transfer list of several big European Clubs, his negotiations with chairman Roger Vanden Stock for a new contract with a huge salary raise did not conclude and Stoica left Anderlecht to sign with league rivals Club Brugge, just before the beginning of the 2002–03 campaign.
 With 19 matches and five goals he helped Brugge clinch the league title in his debut season.
-After two seasons and four trophies he left the Club and signed with Serie A's A.C.
-Siena before joining Romanian club FC Naţional București.
+After two seasons and four trophies he left the Club and signed with Serie A's Siena before joining Romanian club FC Naţional București.

 In the winter of 2006, Stoica moved to Politehnica Timişoara, at the request of Gheorghe Hagi, the team's manager.
-After a good debut, he decided to part ways with "Poli Timisoara" and returned to Belgium in the following summer, starting the season with K.A.A.
-Gent.
+After a good debut, he decided to part ways with "Poli Timisoara" and returned to Belgium in the following summer, starting the season with Gent.

 In Stoica's first game for Gent, against Charleroi, a superb back heel pass from him resulted in the 2–1 winning goal.
 After the departure of manager Georges Leekens, Stoica was not happy with the time given by his new coach Trond Sollied, with whom he had worked before at Club Brugge.
 After one-and-a-half seasons for "De Buffalo's" he ended his contract and became a free agent.

 On 31 January 2008, under the management of his former teammate Enzo Scifo Stoica signed a contract with R.E.
 Mouscron, which was terminated three months later.

 In February of the following year, he returned to Romania, joining FC Brașov on a one-year deal.

 Stoica moved to Serbia in 2009, signing for two years with Serbian club FK Vojvodina, but his contract was terminated after one year due to several injuries.

 He had two further stints with ASU Politehnica from Romania in 2013 and Standaard Wetteren from Belgium in 2014.

 In January 2015, he moved to Liga I club Concordia Chiajna before retiring from professional football.